pmarashian/frontend-nanodegree-neighborhood-map/README.md

 # frontend-nanodegree-neighborhood-map
 Project 5 of the Udacity Frontend Nanodgree

+##The App
+The app loads search results from Yelp and Foursquare for the area around Saratoga Ave & highway 280 in San Jose, Ca.

+Different markers are used to show restaurants and coffee shops.

+You can filter the search results with the search bar.

+Clicking on a marker opens up an infoWindow with data about the place.

 ##Getting Started
 This project uses an express (node) server to request listings from the yelp api.